webxos/microcuda/README.md

 ## Update: v2.2 (April 24th, 2026)

-MicroCUDA v2.2 transforms the framework into a **truly agentic, memory‑augmented, and proactive** assistant.
-Key enhancements:

 ### Model‑Driven Tool Use
 - The LLM can now **request actions** (benchmarks, compilation, memory operations, webhooks, task scheduling) by outputting `<tool name="..." args='...'></tool>` inside its reasoning.
 - The backend executes the tool and provides results back to the model – small models gain genuine agency without hard‑coded TUI buttons.